How Outdoor Conditions Affect Brass and Copper Pipes?

 Brass is more widely used in those applications that need higher durability.

-Common uses of brass would be:
+Common uses for brass include:

 Copper Pipe vs Brass Pipe Lifespan